satellitecomponent/Neurite/README.md

 Or, drag in different node types from the dropdown.

-*TIPS*
+`Organization Tips`

+- Make sure to zoom (`Scroll`) deeper into the fractal before creating nodes.
+Otherwise, nodes will just overlap and be too big.
-When arranging windows, drag them via the title input.
+- When arranging windows, drag them via the title input.
+Rescale by holding `Shift` and scrolling over the node.

-Use `Shift` to freeze nodes in place, then double click the nodes that should remain anchored once unfrozen (releasing `Shift`.
+- Use `Shift` to freeze nodes in place, then double click the nodes that should remain anchored once unfrozen (releasing `Shift`.)

-The AI tab has controls for token limit, tempeture, number of searched nodes sent as context, and lenght of recent conversation sent.
+- The AI tab has controls for token limit, tempeture, number of searched nodes sent as context, and lenght of recent conversation sent.

-Connect instructions to Ai nodes.
+- Connect instructions to Ai nodes.
 For every message, any connected nodes will be sent to the Ai. (ie, the entire connected graph)
 ## FractalGPT

 ### `Not your typical chat interface`
 - **Web of Thought Reasoning:** Engage with non-linear, rhizomatic memory.
 - **Limitless AI Agents:** Create an endless number of chat interfaces, or let the AI take notes from above.
 - **Fractal Interface:** Immerse yourself in learning within a captivating fractal landscape.
-- **Custom Tool Creation:** Craft personalized tools that resonate with your intellectual pursuits.
+- **Custom Tool Creation:**  Connect nodes that contain code blocks together to run html/css/js in an iframe, or Python via Pyodide.

 ### `Modular Conversation`

 In Neurite, you don't just interact with AI; you grow its contextual memory, thanks to:

-- **Structured Memory Mapping:** Anchor the AI's evolving thought process as notes within an evolving fractal mind map.
+- **Structured Memory Mapping:** Anchor the AI's thought process as notes within an evolving fractal mind map.
-- **Enhanced AI Response:** Segment AI's output into a cohesive chain of thought that improves AI reasoning.
+- **Graph your AI Conversations:** Segment AI's responses into a cohesive web of thought that improves AI reasoning and allows for further processing to construct the Ai's memory.
-- **Interactive Fractal Thought Network:** Utilize our fractal interface to create a personal, emergent, and contextually aware database of knowledge.
+- **Interactive Fractal Network:** Neurite's fractal interface acts as a personal, emergent, and contextually aware database of knowledge.
 - **Intuitive Note Navigation:** Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.

 ### `Unbounded AI Exploration`